 Garlic games takes place throughout the weekend.
 See the schedule for times.
 Allium (that’s latin for garlic) antics take place in the games area in front of the Seeds of Solidarity tent and include:

 - Tug of Garlic…

-- And, do not miss the famous Raw Garlic Eating Contest led by gamesmaster for 16 years running Josh Habib on Saturday!
-See if you can eat over 30 cloves like the winners… or at least try one then cheer them on and enjoy the antics.
+- And, do not miss the famous Raw Garlic Eating Contest led by gamesmaster for 20 years running, Josh Habib, at 3 PM on Saturday in front of the Seeds of Solidarity tent! (where you can sign up earlier in the day to participate) See if you can eat over 30 cloves like the winners… or at least try one then cheer them on and enjoy the antics.